 - End with “Best regards” (or similar) and then your name, phone, and email.

 Format a personal statement just like a cover letter.
-See more: How to Format a Cover Letter in 2020
+See more: How to Format a Cover Letter?

 2. Stand Out With a Strong Opening